Have a jar of peanut butter powder in your pantry but don't know how to use it? Here are 25+ incredible ideas to use peanut butter powder!

 2. Smoothies

-Take your favorite smoothie base recipe and add:
+Take your favorite smoothie base recipe and blend in:

 - PB&J Smoothie - mix with some frozen berries